Skip to content

 Not only sharing code, but also speeding up development

 With sharedTest pattern, we can share test code as much as possible.
 Is it the only benefit to encourage you to use sharedTest pattern?
 Not yet.
 Actually, Robolectric is a simulated Android environment inside a JVM.
-It has better speed to establish and destroy tests environment, and developers can get test result more quickly.
+It has better speed to establish and destroy tests environment, and developers can get test results more quickly.
 It can help developers to speed up TDD cycles:

 The two cycles associated with iterative, test-driven development